Ryan Reaves: New York Rangers

 On July 29, 2021, the Golden Knights traded Reaves to the New York Rangers for a 2022 third-round draft pick, and on July 31, he signed a one-year contract extension with the team.

 Minnesota Wild

-After going scoreless in 12 games with the Rangers to open the 2022–23 season, Reaves was traded by New York to the Minnesota Wild in exchange for a fifth-round pick in the 2025 NHL Entry Draft on November 23, 2022.
+After going scoreless in 12 games with the Rangers to open the 2022–23 season, Reaves was traded by New York to the Minnesota Wild in exchange for a 2025 fifth-round pick on November 23, 2022.

 Toronto Maple Leafs

 After opting to hear offers on the free agent market, Reaves signed a three-year, $4.05 million contract with the Toronto Maple Leafs on July 1, 2023.

-San Jose Sharks
+San Jose Sharks and retirement

 On July 10, 2025, Reaves was traded to the San Jose Sharks in exchange for Henry Thrun.
+On September 16, 2026, Reaves announced his retirement through an Instagram post.

 Playing style

 Reaves has been described in the NHL as an enforcer, a player who is known for fighting, protecting his teammates and intimidating the opposition.
 Despite being known specifically for that role, he is often used on checking lines for aggressive forechecking sequences.

 Reaves' playstyle has often led to run-ins with the NHL Department of Player Safety.
 He has been suspended four times during his NHL career for a total of eleven games (including three playoff games), and has been fined an additional three times.
 During the second round of the 2021 Stanley Cup playoffs, Reaves received a match penalty for attempting to injure Colorado Avalanche's Ryan Graves, after kneeling on his neck and pulling parts of his hair out.
 This incident resulted in a 2 game suspension from the NHL.
-Reaves was suspended for Game 7 of the Golden Knights' second round against the Vancouver Canucks in the 2020 Stanley Cup playoffs for an illegal hit to the head of Vancouver Canucks forward Tyler Motte, and was also suspended three games after boarding San Jose Sharks defenseman Matt Tennyson in 2016.
-Reaves was suspended for 5 games for an illegal check to the head of Edmonton Oilers defenseman Darnell Nurse during a game between the Oilers and the Toronto Maple Leafs on November 16, 2024.
+Reaves was suspended for game 7 of the Golden Knights' second round against the Vancouver Canucks in the 2020 Stanley Cup playoffs for an illegal hit to the head of Vancouver Canucks forward Tyler Motte, and was also suspended three games after boarding San Jose Sharks defenseman Matt Tennyson in 2016.
+Reaves was suspended for five games for an illegal check to the head of Edmonton Oilers defenseman Darnell Nurse during a game between the Oilers and the Toronto Maple Leafs on November 16, 2024.